  Revise reconsideration process – Delete or move to WS2.
 I see no evidence this is really necessary or has been a big problem thus far.

+Comments

+It was raised sevralm times.
+Going to another working group ,causes no problem for me but nozt being necessary .it is your view with which I totally disagree.

  Require Board Supermajority to reject AO advise – Keep in WS1.
 This insures that the community is in control

+As long as it is studied ,No comments

  Independent adjudicator for disputes – This is another WS0 requirement.

+As long as it is studied .no comments

  Prevent revision of bylaws/mission – Agree.
 The best way to do this is as part of the Bylaw revision to require both AC/SO approval and a Board supermajority to change the bylaws.

+Comments

+Such review could also be part of the Policy( Convention, Charter ) that the Policy making entity should carefully watch to ensure that it is properly implemented by Policy implementor

  Access to internal documents – Yes.
 WS2

+No comments

  Sunset of original reviews and create new ones – I think this is implicit in existing rule sets.
 At most WS2 if not unnecessary.

+Comments

+It is absolutely necessary

  “Human rights” v. “public interest” – Delete.
 As we have seen on the list, the definition of both terms is horribly contested.
 Making the change part of the discussion of the transition will stop the transition in its tracks

+Comments

+As for the DESCRIPTION and scope of Public Interest how you conclude that it was horribly contested?

+How have contested that ?why you said that

  Local courts to hear complaints – Delete.
 This is just a bad recommendation that would subject ICANN to review by 190+ different legal systems.
 As I said at the top, I think that one such system is required … but not a multiplicity.

+Comments

+Do you believe that one single legal system of usg is the most appropriate?

+On what basis such a judgement is made.

+We need to address the matter thorougly

+Why not to find an appropriate legal framework to put the matter under that system

  Inspector general – Keep in WS2.
 A good long term plan.
 Should be selected by the cross-community review group.

  Channels for inquiry/complaint --- Delete as redundant to creation of an IG and an independent arbiter and the retention of court jurisdiction.

+Comments

+Three issues ; arbiters, IG and jurisdiction courts.

+Moreover, do you believe that the current Californian jurisdiction authority should prevail ?
+Why? x

  Recall mechanisms – Delete as redundant to creation of the permanent cross-community oversight structure.

+Comments

+Creation of an appropriate mechanism for oversighting is absolutely necessary, whether permanent or part time ,it is another issue.

- Engage with all governments – Delete as redundant.
+That mechanism should be established within the multistakeholder approach in which the constituencies of that multistakeholders including Governements should be defines with their corresponding footing Engage with all governments – Delete as redundant.
 Governments are already represented in the GAC

+Comments

+Totally disagree

+Governments are not appropriately engaged since GAC is merely an advisory committee the recommendations of which mab or may not be taken by Board and even could be rejected through a simple majority criteria

+r